Matatika/matatika-docs/_includes/request-md-components/comments/initialise-a-comment-on-a-dataset.md

 /api/datasets/{dataset-id}/comments
 {:.path .path-POST}

-Initialises a new comment with a UUID.
+Initialises a new comment on the dataset `{dataset-id}`.
 Post-initialisation, the comment can be created and subsequently updated.

 ### Prerequisites